Originally tweeted out here: What is Engineering Management?:

 I roughly categorize the work/expectations into five buckets:

-Bucket 4: Hiring/Recruiting: most engineers don’t realize that an eng manager should be spending 25-50% of their time doing this.
+Many engineers may not realize that an eng manager should be spending 25-50% of their time doing this.
 Process, assessment, questions design, speed, candidate experience, closing, etc. The industry does this poorly in general in my opinion.